lottie/lottie-spec/docs/specs/shapes.md

 * [Styles](#shape-style), that define the visual appearance of shapes
 * [Modifiers](#modifier) alter the curves of the shapes

+## Rendering Convention

+Shapes defined in this section contain rendering instructions.
+These instructions are used to generate the path as a bezier curve.

+Implementations MAY use different algorithms or primitives to render the shapes but the result MUST be equivalent to the paths defined here.

+Some instructions define named values for clarity and illustrative purposes, implementations are not required to have them explicitly defined in their rendering process.

+When referencing animated properties, the rendering instruction will use the same name as in the JSON but it's assumed they refer to their value at a given point in time rather than the property itself.

+For {link:values/vector} values, $value.x$ and $value.y$ in
+the instructions are equivalent to `value[0]` and `value[1]` respectively.

+All paths MUST be closed unless specified otherwise in the rendering instructions.

+When instructions call for an equality comparison between two values, implementaions MAY consider similar values to be equal to overcome numerical instability.

+### Drawing Commands

+Drawing instructions will contain the following commands:

+* _add vertex_: Adds a vertex to the bezier shape in global coordinates
+* _set in tangent_: Sets the cubic tangent to the last added vertex, with coordinates relative to it.
+If omitted, tangents MUST be $(0, 0)$.
+* _set out tangent_: Sets the cubic tangent from the last added vertex, with coordinates relative to it.
+If omitted, tangents MUST be $(0, 0)$.
+* _lerp_: Linerarly interpolates two points or scalars by a given amount.

+### Approximating Ellipses with Cubic Bezier

+An elliptical quadrant can be approximated by a cubic bezier segment with tangents of length $radius \cdot E_t.

+Where

+$$E_t \approx 0.5519150244935105707435627$$

+See [this article](https://spencermortensen.com/articles/bezier-circle/) for the math behind it.

+When implementations render elliptical arcs using bezier curves, they SHOULD use this constant, a similar approximation, or elliptical arc drawing primitives.

 <h2 id="graphic-element">Graphic Element</h2>

 {schema_string:shapes/graphic-element/description}